Heritage-listed Buildings | Nature | Dining | Shopping

 - Superb Restaurants & Cafes

 Bushwalking is the ideal way to encounter the wildlife of the surrounding areas.
 A network of easy and moderate walking tracks will lead you through wetlands, rainforest, scrub and lake-side paths.
-The village is set below Mt Quincan, an extinct volcanic crater whose slopes cradle the timber pole treehouses of Mt Quincan Crater Retreat, which is also happens to be a great place for wildlife watching.
+The village is set below Mt Quincan, an extinct volcanic crater whose slopes cradle the timber pole treehouses of Mt Quincan Crater Retreat.

 Yungaburra’s focal attraction is the Peterson Creek walking circuit where there are nearly always platypus to be spotted and the re-vegetation program has ensured the Tree-Kangaroos are also making their home there.
 The Platypus viewing platform at Peterson Creek provides an excellent place to watch these elusive creatures.
 Nearby Tinaburra Waters is popular for water skiing and fishing, with easy access boat ramp.